rapidminer/gradle-plugin-rapidminer-code-quality/README.md

 ## Introduction
-The 'rapidminer-code-quality' plugin is designed to add tasks for automatic code quality checks at RapidMiner.
+The 'com.rapidminer.code-quality' plugin adds tasks for automatic code quality checks for Java/Groovy projects at RapidMiner.
 It is meant to be work out-of-the-box without any further configuration (at least in most of the cases).

-The plugin depends on other plugins (e.g. the Eclipse plugin, the Java plugin, etc.) to be configured correctly.
-Therefore it should be applied after only after all other plugins have been applied.
+The plugin depends on other plugins (e.g. the Eclipse plugin, the Java plugin, etc.).
+Therefore it should only be applied after after all other plugins have been applied.

-## How to use
+## How to use (requires Gradle 2.1+)
-	buildscript {
+	// Apply other plugins first before applying the code-quality plugin apply plugin: 'java'

-		dependencies {
+	plugins {
-			classpath 'com.rapidminer.gradle:code-quality:$VERSION'
+		id 'com.rapidminer.code-quality' version «plugin version»
 	}
-	}

-	apply plugin: 'com.rapidminer.gradle.code-quality'

 	codeQuality {